awsdocs/amazon-ecs-developer-guide/doc_source/private-auth-container-instances.md

 **To enable private registries in the Amazon ECS\-optimized AMI**

-1. Log in to your container instance via SSH\.
+1. Log in to your container instance using SSH\.

-1. Open the `/etc/ecs/ecs.config` file and add the `ECS_ENGINE_AUTH_TYPE` and `ECS_ENGINE_AUTH_DATA` values for your registry and account\.
+1. Open the `/etc/ecs/ecs.config` file and add the `ECS_ENGINE_AUTH_TYPE` and `ECS_ENGINE_AUTH_DATA` values for your registry and account:

    ```
    sudo vi /etc/ecs/ecs.config
    ```

-   This example authenticates a Docker Hub user account\.
+   This example authenticates a Docker Hub user account:

    ```
    ECS_ENGINE_AUTH_TYPE=docker
    ECS_ENGINE_AUTH_DATA={"https://index.docker.io/v1/":{"username":"my_name","password":"my_password","email":"email@example.com"}}
    ```

-1. Check to see if your agent uses the `ECS_DATADIR` environment variable to save its state\.
+1. Check to see if your agent uses the `ECS_DATADIR` environment variable to save its state:

    ```
    docker inspect ecs-agent | grep ECS_DATADIR